 1. Clogged Air Filters

-If you have ignored your AC maintenance for quite a while, clogged air filters can be the culprit of your HVAC airflow problem.
+If you have ignored your HVAC maintenance for quite a while, clogged air filters can be the culprit of your HVAC airflow problem.

-The air filters are responsible for keeping the air clean in your home.
-They filter out the mold, pollen, dust, pet dander, and outdoor pollutants.
-In order to function optimally, they need to be cleaned monthly, depending on your usage.
-If they are filled with debris, they can block the airflow, resulting in weak airflow or hot & cold spots in your home.
-Clogged filters can even stop your AC from working altogether if you go too long without maintenance.
+The air filters are responsible for keeping the air in your home clean.
+They filter out mold, pollen, dust, pet dander, and outdoor pollutants.
+Depending on your usage, they need to be cleaned monthly to function optimally.
+If they are filled with debris, they can block the airflow, resulting in weak airflow or hot and cold spots in your home.
+Clogged filters can even stop your unit from working altogether if you go too long without maintenance.

 To solve this HVAC airflow issue, you need to change the air filters.
-Ideally, you should clean your filters after around 250 hours of use and change at least once every 3-4 months or more than that if you live in a humid climate or a highly polluted area.
+You should clean your filters after around 250 hours of use and change them at least once every 3-4 months or more than that if you live in a humid climate or a highly polluted area.

-Keeping a check on air filters can be a hassle, and that is where smart climate control devices come to play.
-You can use a smart thermostat or a smart AC controller if you have mini-split, window, or portable AC units to monitor your air filter cleanliness level.
+Keeping a check on air filters can be a hassle, and that is where smart climate control devices come into play.
+If you have a mini-split unit, you can use a smart mini-split thermostat to get timely reminders when your air filter cleaning is due.

 Your best choice to make any mini-split, window,